workflow4metabolomics/xcms/galaxy/xcms_fillpeaks/README.rst

 Changelog/News
 --------------

+**Version 2.1.0 - 03/02/2017**

+- IMPROVEMENT: xcms.fillpeaks can deal with merged individual data

 **Version 2.0.8 - 22/12/2016**

 - IMPROVEMENT: Add an option to export the peak list at this step without have to wait camara.annotate